BenConstable9/Treasure-Hunt/Process-Documents/Developing.md

 ## Documentation

-Documentation for using the system can be found in XXXX (TO BE COMPLETED).
+Documentation for using the system can be found in [../Product-Documents/User-Manual/User-Manual.docx](../Product-Documents/User-Manual/User-Manual.docx).
 The user interface is by design easy to use and should be intuitive as to what you need to do to get a game up and running - any error messages (hopefully none) should be displayed out to tell you any errors you are causing when operating the system.

 ## Extending the program